FederatedAI/FedLCM/doc/OpenFL_Guide.md

 ### Install KubeFATE Endpoint

 In the "Endpoint" section, we can install KubeFATE service onto the K8s infrastructure.
 And later it can be used to deploy OpenFL components.
-To add a new KubeFATE endpoint, select the infrastructure and the system will try to find if there is already a KubeFATE service running.
+To add a new KubeFATE endpoint, select the infrastructure (and the namespace if the kubeconfig has less privilege) and then system will try to find if there is already a KubeFATE service running.
 If yes, the system will add the KubeFATE into its database directly.
 If no, the system will provide an installation step as shown below:

 <div style="text-align:center">